Ro Khanna: Foreign policy

-Police violence
+Jewish Insider reported on July 31, 2025, that Khana, along with fellow progressives in the US House, wrote a letter advocating for a two-state solution in the Middle East.
+It is meant to push the growing United Nations momentum before the body's meeting in September.
+His letter states that the conditions for a Palestinian state would be recognizing Israel fully, disarming Hamas, and other similar conditions.
+This letter mirrors a similar proposal backed by all members of the Arab League (considered a largely symbolic gesture, due to the Trump administration's opposition).

+Civil Rights

 Khanna led efforts in the House to make the standard for the use of force only as a last resort.
 This was adopted in the George Floyd Justice in Policing Act, which passed the House.
 Khanna has also been a vocal advocate of abolishing the filibuster and passing voting rights legislation.

-Combating international anti-Semitism
+Combating antisemitism on college campuses and internationally

+Khanna led a bipartisan resolution to tackle antisemitism on college campuses that provides funding for education about the Holocaust, ongoing antisemitism, and World War II.

 On April 25, 2018, 57 members of the House of Representatives, led by Khanna, released a condemnation of Holocaust distortion in Ukraine and Poland.
 They criticized Poland's new Holocaust law and Ukraine's 2015 memory laws glorifying Ukrainian Insurgent Army (UPA) and its leaders, such as Roman Shukhevych.
 The condemnation came in an open bipartisan letter to Deputy Secretary of State John J. Sullivan.
 The letter read in part, "We urge you to join us and human rights organizations in standing against anti-Semitism, xenophobia, and all forms of intolerance by calling for the Polish and Ukrainian governments to unequivocally reject Holocaust distortion and the honoring of Nazi collaborators and fully prosecute anti-Semitic crimes.
 We also ask that you detail what steps are being taken by the United States (U.S.) government to monitor instances of Holocaust distortion and ensure that the U.S. is not supporting or funding groups and individuals that promote or justify anti-Semitism.
 We believe these steps must include a firm request that these offensive laws be repealed."
 California's State Assembly passed a separate resolution calling upon Congress to pressure Polish lawmakers to change this new Holocaust speech law.
-Andrzej Pawluszek, an adviser to Polish Prime Minister Mateusz Morawiecki, called the claims in Congress's letter "irresponsible and shocking."
+Andrzej Pawluszek, an adviser to Polish Prime Minister Mateusz Morawiecki, called the claims in Congress's letter "irresponsible and shocking".
 The Association of Jewish Organizations and Communities of Ukraine (Vaad of Ukraine) also rebuked the letter, calling it "anti-Ukrainian defamation" like that used by Russian propaganda during the war in Ukraine.